perryabdulkadir/Cryptocurrencies/README.md

 ### Visualizing Cryptocurrency Results

-I used a 3D plot to visualize the different classes.
+I used a 3D hvplot to visualize the different classes.
 Each data point reveals the cryptocurrency it represents when hovered over.

 ![3d_plot.png](Resources/3d_plot.PNG)